UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/variables_and_arithmetic.md

 For example, the decimal value 10 is represented as `00001010` in binary.
 That is 8 + 2.
 This occupies 1 byte of computer memory.

-Binary is fundamentally no different to decimal, you just have less digits (only 2, `0` and `1`).
+Binary is fundamentally no different to decimal, you just have less symbols (`0` and `1`).
 Usually we write in decimal.
 For example, the value 123 is

 | 1000 | 100 | 10 | 1 |
 | - | - | - | - |